drew-chidi/ml_forensics_project/README.md

 ```
 ls -l lime*.ko
 ```
-You should see a .ko file, which is the kernel module.
+You should see a .ko file, which is the kernel module with * representing the kernel version number.

 4. Load the module and specify the output file for the memory dump.
-Replace /path/to/dump.lime with your desired output location:
+Replace /path/to/mem_dump.lime with your desired output location:
 ```
-sudo insmod /path/to/lime-<version>.ko path=/home/username/ml_forensics_project/memdump.lime format=lime
+sudo insmod /path/to/lime-<version>.ko path=/home/username/ml_forensics_project/mem_dump.lime format=lime
 ```
 Note: You need root privileges to load the module.

-#### Step 2: Setting Up Volatility 3
+#### Step 2: Setting Up Volatility3
-Volatility 3 is a powerful memory forensics framework.
+Volatility3 is a powerful memory forensics framework.
 To get started:

 1. Clone the Volatility 3 repository and install its dependencies:
 ```